thvasilo/thvasilo.github.io/_posts/2018-04-30-Information-Theory-History.md

 Nevertheless, information theory would prove critical in a variety of fields.
 That included neuroscience [Dimitrov11], biology [Adami04], economics [Maasoumi93], machine learning [MacKay03], cognitive science [Dretske81], linguistics and natural language processing [Harris91], and of course communication [Gallager68] and compression [Johnson03].

-New applications are constantly being discovered as well.
+New applications are constantly being developed as well.
 We note one example that is relevant to our research where coding theory is being used to speed up distributed machine learning [Lee18].

 ## Conclusions